otrack/cloud-computing-infrastructures/setup/README.md

 To manage the cluster remotely, we have to install the `kubectl` tool on your local machine.
 Follow the instructions listed [here](https://kubernetes.io/docs/tasks/tools/install-kubectl) for your operating system.
+Please make sure that shell autocompletion is working.

 It remains to import the cluster configuration on your local machine.
 To this end, copy the file `/etc/kubernetes/admin.conf` in `/home/pirate` on the master node.